This is my review of the Virgin Flying Club White credit cards.

 What do I earn per £1 spent on the card?

 You earn 1 mile per £1 spent on the Amex card and 0.5 miles on the Visa.
-This is not a bad return on the Visa.
-(The Lloyds Avios Duo MasterCard offers 0.2 miles per £1, for example.)
-The Amex could be a little bit better, though.
+This is not a bad return on the Visa when you remember that you can’t get better than 0.3 Avios per £1 on an Avios card these days – even a paid one – unless you meet the strict HSBC Premier qualifications.

 Bookings with Virgin Atlantic or Virgin Holidays earn double miles.
 However, the Virgin website charges a whopping 1.5% fee with no cap for using credit cards and this is NOT waived when using the Virgin card.